-The Company's amendment to its term loan facility resulted in a significant modification to a portion of the Company's debt under ASC 470-50 which resulted in the write off of unamortized capitalized deferred financing costs of \$701 and the expensing of certain fees paid of \$580, as well as the write off of unamortized debt discount of \$589 which resulted in a loss on extinguishment of debt of \$1,870 in the Consolidated Statement of Income during the year ended December 31, 2014.
+While the amendment to its term loan facility in the year ending December 31, 2016 was deemed not to be a significant modification, the Company's amendment to its term loan facility in the year ended December 31, 2014 resulted in a significant modification to a portion of the Company's debt under ASC 470-50 which resulted in the write off of unamortized capitalized deferred financing costs of \$701 and the expensing of certain fees paid of \$580, as well as the write off of unamortized debt discount of \$589 which resulted in a loss on extinguishment of debt of \$1,870 in the Consolidated Statement of Income during the year ended December 31, 2014.

-At December 31, 2015, the Company had outstanding borrowings under the term loan of \$186,472 and no outstanding borrowings on the revolving credit facility and remaining borrowing availability of \$99,440.
+At December 31, 2016, the Company had outstanding borrowings under the term loan of \$313,588 and no outstanding borrowings on the revolving credit facility and remaining borrowing availability of \$89,664.

 The Company's senior credit facilities include certain negative and operating covenants, including restrictions on its ability to pay dividends, and other customary covenants, representations and warranties and events of default.
-The senior credit facilities entered into and recorded by the Company's subsidiaries significantly restrict its subsidiaries from paying dividends and otherwise transferring assets to Douglas Dynamics, Inc. The terms of the Company's revolving credit facility specifically restrict subsidiaries from paying dividends if a minimum availability under the revolving credit facility is not maintained, and both senior credit facilities restrict subsidiaries from paying dividends above certain levels or at all if an event of default has occurred.
+The senior credit facilities entered into and recorded by the Company's subsidiaries significantly restrict its subsidiaries from paying dividends and otherwise transferring assets to the Company.
+The terms of the Company's revolving credit facility specifically restrict subsidiaries from paying dividends and otherwise transferring assets to the Company.
+The terms of the Company's revolving credit facility is not maintained, and both senior credit facilities restrict subsidiaries from paying dividends above certain levels or at all if an event of default has occurred.
 These restrictions would affect the Company indirectly since the Company relies principally on distributions from its subsidiaries to have funds available for the payment of dividends.
-In addition, the Company's revolving credit facility includes a requirement that, subject to certain exceptions, capital expenditures may not exceed \$12,500 in any calendar year (plus the unused portion of permitted capital expenditures from the preceding year subject to a \$12,500 cap and a separate one-time \$15,000 capital expenditures to be used for the consolidation of facilities and costs associated with the acquiring and/or development and construction of one new manufacturing facility) and, if certain minimum availability under the revolving credit facility is not maintained, that the Company comply with a monthly minimum fixed charge coverage ratio test of 1.0:1.0.
+In addition, the Company's revolving credit facility includes a requirement that, subject to certain exceptions, capital expenditures may not exceed \$12,500 in any calendar year (plus the unused portion of permitted capital expenditures from the preceding year subject to a \$12,500 cap and a separate one-time \$15,000 capital expenditures to be used for the consolidation of facilities and costs associated with the acquiring and/or development and construction of one new manufacturing facility) and, if certain minimum availability under the revolving credit facility is not maintained, that the Company comply with a monthly minimum fixed charge coverage ratio test of 1.0: 1.0.
 Compliance with the fixed charge coverage ratio test is subject to certain cure rights under the Company's revolving credit facility.
-At December 31, 2015, the Company was in compliance with the respective covenants.
+At December 31, 2016, the Company was in compliance with the respective covenants.
 The credit facilities are collateralized by substantially all assets of the Company.